opis/closure/README.md

 ```

 _A full rewrite was necessary to keep this project compatible with the PHP's new features, such as attributes, enums,
 read-only properties, named parameters, anonymous classes, and so on.
+This wasn't an easy task, as the latest attempt
-This wasn't an easy task, as the latest attempt involved using the FFI extension in exotic ways, and it still failed hard.
+to launch a 4.x version involved using the FFI extension in exotic ways, and it failed hard.
+The main problem was that
-The main problem was that very often the closures were bound to some object, thus in order to preserve functionality, we had
+very often the closures were bound to some object, thus in order to preserve functionality, we had to serialize the object
-to serialize the object too.
-Since we had to do arbitrary data serialization, we decided to make this project about arbitrary
+too.
+Since we had to do arbitrary data serialization, we decided to make this project about arbitrary data serialization,
-data serialization, providing support for serializing closures but also adding more effortless ways to serialize custom objects._
+providing support for serializing closures but also adding more effortless ways to serialize custom objects._

 Starting with v4, **Opis Closure** is not just about closure serialization but also about arbitrary data serialization.